astralfrontier/peppermile.org/src/grand-adventure.md

 Add one die to the Pool's maximum size, permanently, and Recharge the Pool.
 You cannot Level Up a Pool that's been lent to you.

+Pools are intentionally limited to five dice.
+This supports a larger design goal, which is to get players to use different tactical approaches within a challenge.
+Pools can function a little like aspects with free invokes from Fate, in that you can use them to enhance your chances of success.
+{.directors-cut}

 **Pools can have optional rules**.
 For example, the Resolve Pool will Recharge whenever you reach a new Discovery, while the Stealth Pool might Recharge only when you are sneaking around.